 Inventory refers to the stocks that are stored for prospective use or selling.
 In the retail industry, it refers to the goods that may be under various stages of development or in storage before the selling process.
 It is the largest asset of retail stores.
 They are expected to be sold in a year.
 The term ‘inventory’ is essential in the accounting world.
 Businesses/Enterprises take a count of the inventory at regular intervals to keep their accounts up to date.
-The retail companies follow a process of making the inventory available at every point of time and refilling the stocks to avoid ‘out of stock’ status.
+The retail companies follow a process of making the inventory available at every point of time and refilling the stocks to avoid ‘out of stock status.
 This process is termed as inventory management.

 Significance of Inventory Management

 Company or retailers opt for inventory management because one cannot afford to lose even a single customer.
-If a product is not available at a store, then the buyer will go to other stores and he/she may be averse to come back to that store in the near future as it might leave a negative impact on his/her mind.
-Inventory management avoids such kind of situations.
-So, in order to keep the customers intact, inventory management is imperative for every organisation.
+If a product is not available at a store, then the buyer will go to other stores and he/she may be averse to coming back to that store in the near future as it might leave a negative impact on his/her mind.
+Inventory management avoids such kinds of situations.
+So, in order to keep the customers intact, inventory management is imperative for every organization.
 This concept forms a proper link between the manufacturing of a product and its sale in the market within the preferred time period.

 Types of Inventories